Art History, Business, Communications, German, History, Marketing, Political Science, Studio Art

 Participation in this program requires both approval by SIUE and by Salzburg College.
 See application instructions for an overview of the requirements and the process to apply for participation in this program.

-March 1 - for summer semester in Salzburg
+March 1 - for summer sessions in Salzburg

 March 1 - for fall semester in Salzburg